R35007/fake-response-server/README.md

 Now provide the js path in the settings.

-### `fake-response-server.settings.generateMockCallbackPath`
+### `fake-response-server.settings.paths.generateMockCallbackPath`

-Provide the .js file path to `fake-response-server.settings.generateMockCallbackPath` in the `settings.json` that default exports the callack method in the module.
+Provide the .js file path to `fake-response-server.settings.paths.generateMockCallbackPath` in the `settings.json` that default exports the callack method in the module.
 This callback method is triggred for each entry in the HAR data.
 This helps to manipulate the data while generating the mock.

 - For Example: create a `callback.js`